 About the statistics

-The survey constitutes official statistics and can be used in:
+The survey constitutes official statistics and is used for:

-- modelling flows of goods within Sweden and between Sweden and other countries.
+- to model and forecast freight flows within Sweden and between Sweden and abroad

 Scope of the survey

-The survey is based on quarterly samplings of a total of some 12,000 workplaces within the mining and quarrying industries, manufacturing industries, wholesalers and mail order/e-commerce businesses.
-Data from administrative materials and central company registers in areas such as agriculture and forestry are used with respect to commodities such as raw forest materials, grains and sugar beets for certain industries in which it is considered feasible to do so.
+The survey is based on quarterly samplings of a total of some 12,000 workplaces within the mining and quarrying industries, manufacturing industries, wholesalers and e-commerce businesses.
+Data from administrative materials and central company registers in areas such as agriculture and forestry are used with respect to commodities such as round woods, grains and sugar beets for industries in which it is considered feasible to do so.

 A summary of the results and documentation of the statistics are published on the Transport Analysis website.